-Our Geography programmes provide an exciting opportunity to study abroad with one of our International or European Partners.
+Our Geography programmes provide you with the exciting opportunity study abroad with one of our International or European Partners.
 These four year programmes have the same structure as our existing courses, but you will spend your third year studying geography at an English speaking University and return to Worcester for your fourth and final year.